 When managing projects, move away from linear management to a model of creative, iterative, and rapid testing – and test assumptions and procedures on a constant basis.
 As with the strategic planning process, approach projects as if they are a journey of discovery and learning.
 The linear path of classic project management hinders learning and can lead to suboptimal outcomes.
 It can also slow progress as unexpected outcomes may derail the project.

 Embrace business challenges as learning opportunities.
 If a misstep or shortcoming occurs, explore it deeply.
 By delving into the challenge and understanding what went wrong, you won’t make the same mistake twice – and your team will get better at anticipating “potholes” along the way.

 In the next article in this series, we’ll discuss how to go even deeper with your organizational agility and leverage market changes to create a competitive advantage and fuel growth.
 Specifically, we’ll discuss increasing the agility of your marketing team.
 Since marketing is a key driver of growth for most companies, it’s critical to ensure the elements of organizational agility are fully embraced by the marketing department.
-In the meantime, if you have questions or comments about this article or would like to discuss how to improve your company’s organizational agility, please give me a call or send me an email.
+In the meantime, if you have questions or comments about this article or would like to discuss how to improve your company’s organizational agility, please contact us.